-A breach of our e-commerce security measures could reduce demand for its services.
+A breach of our eCommerce security measures could reduce demand for our services.
 Credit card fraud and other fraud could adversely affect our business.

-A requirement of the continued growth of e-commerce is the secure transmission of confidential information over public networks.
+A requirement of the continued growth of eCommerce is the secure transmission of confidential information over public networks.
 A party who is able to circumvent our security measures could misappropriate proprietary information or interrupt our operations.
 Any compromise or elimination of our security could reduce demand for our services.